The Riecken Foundation: Building Libraries and Stability

 The foundation was born in 2000 out of the efforts of Susan Riecken and Allen Anderson.
 In the 1960s, Anderson worked as a Peace Corps volunteer in Honduras, and his experiences in Honduras stayed with him over the years.
 Upon his retirement from venture capitalism, Anderson partnered with Riecken to address the educational needs of Honduran and Guatemalan villages and to promote literacy in developing parts of the world.

 Educational opportunity is limited in Honduras and Guatemala and contributes to poverty in both countries.
 Nearly one in five Hondurans live in extreme poverty, and, for many Honduran students, the chance of dropping out of school or repeating a grade is high.
-In Guatemala, 23 percent of the population lives in extreme poverty.
+In Guatemala, 23% of the population lives in extreme poverty.
 Educational quality is poor, and, as a result, fewer than half of students meet national standards by sixth grade.

 The Riecken Foundation exists to address these issues and much more.
 A Riecken community library provides a village with access to books and other free resources, such as technology, youth programs and technical workshops that would otherwise be unavailable.